Home | News | Client Stories

-There is a legal obligation to assess the risks of all work which may carry a risk of injury.
+There is a legal obligation to assess the risks of all work which may carry a risk of personal injury.
 If the employer fails to do that and injury arises then there may be a good claim in law - as in this case.

 Our solicitors acted for a claimant who was working on a line for Nissan cars.
 She had done the job for less than two weeks and was still being trained.